amclark42/so-youre-planning-to-vote-2020/README.md

   * We might bring water and food to people waiting in line.
 * We can consider applying to be a poll worker, if our health and circumstances allow it. ([U.S. Election Assistance Commission](https://www.eac.gov/help-america-vote), [Work Elections](https://www.workelections.com/), [Power the Polls](https://www.powerthepolls.org/))
   * Poll workers are often retirees.
 Many will choose not to risk their lives this year, and they shouldn’t have to make that choice.
+  * Poll workers will and are calling in sick due to health concerns and Covid-19 infection.
+States need extra volunteers to fill in the gaps.
   * If there aren’t enough poll workers, the number of polling places might go down.
   * With fewer polling places, there will be longer lines and everyone will have a higher risk of infection.
+  * That said, **many states have a limited time left to train new workers.** Consider checking with your local election authority, but otherwise try to help in other ways.
 * In some states, we may be able to strengthen the voting process in other ways. ([Twitter thread by @JamesMWilliam18](https://twitter.com/JamesMWilliam18/status/1134487920297910274))
   * We might volunteer to work as a translator or interpreter.
   * We might volunteer to greet and direct voters.
   * We might volunteer to register voters.
   * We might volunteer to monitor the polls.
   * We might volunteer to count votes.
 * We can fill out the [2020 U.S. Census form](https://2020census.gov/) ASAP.
-(Among other things, information from the Census is used to determine how many seats our states get in the U.S. House of Representatives.)
+(Among other things, information from the Census is used to determine how many electors each state can send to vote; and how many seats our states get in the U.S. House of Representatives.)

 We can look for all the people quietly helping in the background.
 We can look to all the people loudly demanding change.
 We can look at all the people standing beside us.
 We can *be* these people for others.